History of the Division

 William A. Conway, M.D.

 Dr. Conway completed his residency and fellowship in Pulmonary and Critical Care Medicine at Henry Ford Hospital and joined the Division’s staff in 1977.
-In 1995 Dr. Conway was appointed Chief Medical Officer of Henry Ford Hospital, a role he continued to perform after being appointed in 2004 to Chief Quality Officer of Henry Ford Health System.
-Under Dr. Conway’s leadership, the System was awarded the Joint Commission’s John M. Eisenberg Award in 2011 for Innovation in Patient Safety and Quality for the Henry Ford Health System No Harm Campaign.
+In 1995 Dr. Conway was appointed Chief Medical Officer of Henry Ford Hospital, a role he continued to perform after being appointed in 2004 to Chief Quality Officer of Henry Ford Health.
+Under Dr. Conway’s leadership, the System was awarded the Joint Commission’s John M. Eisenberg Award in 2011 for Innovation in Patient Safety and Quality for the Henry Ford Health No Harm Campaign.
 He also played a key role in the System being named a recipient of the 2011 Malcolm Baldrige National Quality Award, the nation’s highest recognition for business performance excellence.
-In 2012 he was appointed Executive Vice President of Henry Ford Health System and CEO of the 1,200-physician Henry Ford Medical Group.
+In 2012 he was appointed Executive Vice President of Henry Ford Health and CEO of the 1,200-physician Henry Ford Medical Group.
 Dr. Conway continued in his role as Chief Quality Officer until January 2014.
 He is the past chairman of the American Medical Group Association, past chairman of the American Medical Group Foundation, and a founder of the Group Practice Improvement Network.